Now's the time to head for Ireland.

 One of the most iconic shots from Dublin is the Book of Kells Library at Trinity College.
 But before you head in for your own, wander around the grounds of the college.
 Founded in 1592, it's the oldest college in Ireland.

-From the beautiful, lush green countryside to the hustle and bustle of the food and music scene in the city center, Dublin will win you over.
+From the beautiful, lush green countryside to the hustle and bustle of the food and music scene in the city center, there is no shortage of things to do in Dublin.
 Top it off with the friendliest people I have met in any of my travels, and you may want to make visiting an annual tradition.